tsetsefly/launch_school-prepwork/back_end_prep/intro_to_programming/07_hashes/README.md

 ## Hash order

-Maintains order of storage in Ruby 1.9 and greater
+Maintains order of storage in Ruby 1.9 and greater.